Cray-HPE/docs-csm/operations/configuration_management/Worker_Node_Personalization.md

-# Worker Upgrade Node Personalization
+# Worker Node Personalization

-When performing an upgrade, NCN personalization must be performed on the NCN worker node to ensure the appropriate CFS layers are applied post-boot.
+When performing an upgrade or fresh install, NCN personalization must be performed on the NCN worker node to ensure the appropriate CFS layers are applied post-boot.
 This step involves configuring CFS to use the default `sat bootprep` files from the `hpc-csm-software-recipe` repository and applying the resulting configuration to the NCN worker nodes.

 The definition of the CFS configuration used for NCN worker node personalization is provided in the `hpc-csm-software-recipe` repository in VCS.